 You do not have much time within which to file your lawsuit for compensation after your car accident.
 Like every other state, Ohio has a “statute of limitations” which indicates the time within which certain lawsuits must be filed.
 In Ohio, the statute of limitations is two years.
 If you have not filed a lawsuit seeking compensation within that time frame, you will most likely be prohibited from filing a lawsuit for your injuries forever.
 Working with an experienced car accident lawyer will prevent this from happening.

 Two years may seem like a long time, but consider that during those two years you must investigate the cause of your crash in order to determine who the responsible parties are, seek and follow medical treatment, calculate the amount of monetary damages you will seek, and prepare and file the necessary legal documents with the court.

-At Chester Law Group, LPA, our attorneys have nearly 200 years of combined legal experience in helping injury victims recover compensation.
+At Ohio Car Accident Lawyers, our attorneys have nearly 200 years of combined legal experience in helping injury victims recover compensation.
 We are your Cincinnati car accident lawyers and we will aggressively pursue compensation for your injuries and losses.
-Contact us and speak with one of our attorneys today by calling (513) 201-8155.